-Math Jam is designed to help students face and overcome their fears and anxiety about math, reflect upon their past math experiences, and deconstruct the myths about math in a safe environment.
-Students will review key concepts for their upcoming math course, learn to develop a growth mindset, and evaluate how math is relevant to their daily lives and careers.
-Students will also learn best practices for student success, while building a community of support in math that includes faculty, staff, tutors and peers.
+Jam sessions are designed to help students face and overcome their fears and anxiety about science, reflect upon their past science experiences, and deconstruct the myths about science in a safe environment.
+Students will review key concepts for their upcoming science courses, learn to develop a growth mindset, and evaluate how science is relevant to their daily lives and careers.

+Students will also learn best practices for student success, while building a community of support in science that includes faculty, staff, tutors and peers.

-The program offers instructor led adaptive math preparation courses and counselor led college success skills-building workshops.
-All students who complete the program will be given their semester math textbook on loan through the HSI STEM Department.
+All students who complete the program will be given their semester science textbook on loan through the HSI STEM Department.

-To learn more about Summer Math Jam, please visit the STEM Center in PS109 or email us at mathjam@contracosta.edu
+To learn more, please visit the STEM Center in PS109 or visit www.contracosta.edu/learningcommunities.